Avoid getting caught out in the Black Friday mega-sales with our savvy shopping tips.

 The vicious cycle of money troubles and mental health is a hot topic regularly covered by the media, government bodies and charities.

-According to the Mental Health Foundation, the current cost of living crisis is a key driver of anxiety amongst adults in the UK, with one third of those surveyed stating that being unable to afford to pay their bills made them anxious.
+According to the Mental Health Foundation, the current cost of living crisis is a key driver of anxiety amongst adults in the UK, with one-third of those surveyed stating that being unable to afford to pay their bills made them anxious.
 A further 20% suggested debt was their main trigger, whilst 15% selected job insecurity or worries about unemployment.

-How to manage your finances and mental health
+How to apply self-care to your finances

 Understand your financial habits